Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

 “Our brave Warfighters are right now carrying out aerial attacks on the terrorists’ bases, leaders, and missile defenses to protect American shipping, air, and naval assets, and to restore Navigational Freedom,” Trump said in a social media post.
 “No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World.”

 The Houthis reported a series of explosions in their territory Saturday evening.
-Images circulating online show plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.
-The extent of the damage was not yet clear.
+Images circulating online showed plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.

+At least nine people were killed, said Anees al-Asbahi, spokesman for the Houthi-run health ministry.
+In a statement on social media, he said another nine were wounded.

+Nasruddin Amer, deputy head of the Houthi media office, said the airstrikes won’t deter them and they would retaliate against the U.S. “Sanaa will remain Gaza’s shield and support and will not abandon it no matter the challenges,” he added on social media.

 The airstrikes come a few days after the Houthis said they would resume attacks on Israeli vessels sailing in waters off Yemen in response to Israel’s blockade on Gaza.
 There have been no Houthi attacks reported since then.